 Democrats initially thought they might have a shot at unseating Crawford, claiming that redistricting had weakened him politically.
 But the national party’s favored candidate, state Rep. Clark Hall, lost the primary to prosecutor Scott Ellington.
 As a safeguard, Crawford announced that he would skip the Republican convention in Tampa to be at home “making sure farm families are getting the help they need from federal and state agencies.”
 He won reelection with 56% of the vote.

-- Economic Development, Public Buildings & Emergency Management
+- Economic Dev.'t, Public Buildings & Emergency Management

 - Water Resources & Environment

 - Highways & Transit